San Manuel, Pangasinan: Incident

 In Barangay Gueset Norte, San Manuel, Pangasinan, Romero Gorospe, 40 Narra Tricycle Driver-Operators Association President and bodyguard of San Manuel mayoral bet and retired Vice Admiral Virgilio Q. Marcelo was ambushed, while Ruth Palip and Rosalinda Calip also died while crossing the street on April 19, 2010.

 Geography

-San Manuel, in Eastern Pangasinan has nearby neighbors: Cordillera Mountain, Tuba, Benguet, Pozorrubio, San Nicolas, Asingan, Tayug and Binalonan, all of Pangasinan, with a total land area of 183.39 sq.m.
+The Municipality of San Manuel, is a municipality located in the eastern part of the province of Pangasinan, Philippines.
+It shares boundaries with several neighboring areas including the Cordillera mountain range to the north, the municipality of Tuba in Benguet to the northeast, and the Pangasinan municipalities of Pozorrubio, San Nicolas, Asingan, Tayug, and Binalonan.
+San Manuel covers a total land area of approximately 183.39 square kilometers.

+San Manuel is situated 58.49 km from the provincial capital Lingayen, and 199.38 km from the country's capital city of Manila.

 Barangays

 San Manuel is politically subdivided into 14 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.